 The judicial power of the United States Court of International Trade in any particular case is exercised by a single judge to whom the case is assigned by the chief judge.
 When a case involves the constitutionality of an act of Congress, a Presidential proclamation, or an Executive order, or otherwise has broad and significant implications, the chief judge may assign the case to a three-judge panel.

 Appeals from final decisions of the court may be taken to the United States Court of Appeals for the Federal Circuit and, ultimately, to the Supreme Court of the United States.

 The court has its own rules prescribing the practices and procedures before the court.
 These rules are patterned after and follow the arrangement and numbering used in the Federal Rules of Civil Procedure.
 Similarly, with certain limited exceptions, the Federal Rules of Evidence govern the trial of cases before the court.

 Since the geographical jurisdiction of the court extends throughout the United States, the procedures are designed to accommodate the needs of parties not located in New York City.

 Most significantly, judges of the court are assigned by the chief judge, as needed, to preside at trials at any place within the United States.
 These trials are held in the United States Courthouses.
-The court is equipped with conference telephones to hear oral arguments and conduct conferences with parties at other places.

 When a judge of the court conducts a trial outside New York City, the clerk of the district court in that judicial district may act as clerk of the United States Court of International Trade in matters relating to that case.
 And, when the judge conducts a jury trial, the clerk of the district court for the judicial district in which the trial is held acts as clerk of the Court of International Trade for purposes of selecting and summoning the jury.